 I.2 Discussion of principal H.248 signalling options

 H.248 supports basically the provisioning of protocol parameter values, which might be sometimes an alternative to the usual signalling of protocol values.
 There are further different kind of H.248 decomposed gateway models, such as bearer-independent or bearer-dependent style of operation (see clauses 3.2.2 and 3.2.1).
 The alternatives lead to various options which are outlined in this clause, using the concrete example of DiffServ-based QoS marking as selected technology for priority traffic support.
+The different options are also related to kind of mapping function (MF; see clause 3.2.x) involved at MGC and/or MG level.

 I.2.1 Overview